FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 Following some discussion and clarification from Council officials on this proposed amendment,

-Cllr K. Sheahan agreed to withdraw the proposed amendment.--- **18.Change to Chapter 9**
+Cllr K. Sheahan agreed to withdraw the proposed amendment.
+---
+**18.Change to Chapter 9**

 Cllr.
 J. Sheahan proposed the following amendment: